There’s no need to stop hiking in the winter just because there’s snow on the trail. If you’re looking to spend more time outdoors, try snowshoeing!

-There are a few places around Rochester to rent snowshoes and learn how to use them.
+There are a few places around Rochester where you can rent snowshoes and learn how to use them.
 You’ll find that many are nature centers with excellent trails for both snowshoeing and cross-country skiing.

-1. Tinker Nature Park Henrietta, NY
+1. Hanson Nature Center in Tinker Nature Park Henrietta

-2. Wild Wings Mendon Ponds Park, Honeoye Falls, NY
+2. Wild Wings Mendon Ponds Park

-3. Helmer Nature Center Irondequoit, Snowshoe Saturdays
+3. Helmer Nature Center’s Saturday Snowshoe Irondequoit

-4. Montezuma Audubon Center Savannah, NY
+6. Montezuma Audubon Center Savannah

-5. Genesee County Park & Forest Bethany, NY
+7. Genesee County Park & Forest Bethany

-8. Reinstein Woods & Nature Preserve Cheektowaga, NY
+9. Reinstein Woods & Nature Preserve Cheektowaga

 Already have your own snowshoes?